 The types of customers that purchase products from kiosks are often referred to as “impulse buyers.”
 In general, pricing items above $30 can be too high for a successful transaction in these scenarios.
 In places which include more expensive items, there is usually a variety with different price points.
 Typically in a mall kiosk environment it’s also good to have good margins to pay the rent, salaries and still make a profit.

 Selling a product with confidence and quality customer service is essential to running any business, but especially when you are running a kiosk business — it can literally make or break you.
-Choosing a product you care about and are passionate about will go a long way.
+Choosing the right product to sell at your kiosk will significantly contribute to your success.

 Running a kiosk business is a great way to kick-start your entrepreneurial career.
 Make starting your own business a reality by following these five tips for running a high quality, highly profitable kiosk.